Edit Blog Post

 These are the remains of flowering gardens, which once covered half the mountain.

-They were nearly as large as the Biltmore! (see May 13th
+They were nearly as large as the Biltmore! (see One Big House

 The bus drops people off at the same place Heart’s guests arrived, at the bottom of an impressive set of marble stairs.